dxpr/ckeditor5-ai-agent/README.md

 The AiAssist plugin can be configured through the EditorConfig interface.
 Here are the configuration options available:

-## Configuration Options

-The AiAssist plugin can be configured through the EditorConfig interface.
-Here are the configuration options available:

 | Option | Type | Description |
 | :-------- | :------- | :-------------------------------- |
 | `model` | `AiModel` | The AI model to use, default is gpt-4o. (optional)|